PadoaSchioppaLab/2022_LowStim_and_Comparison/README.md

 source_data: xlsx files for the data of each figure

 codes_and_data: xlsx files for the raw data, and analysis codes to generate each figure.
-In this folders, there are:
+In this folder, there are:

 session_info.xlsx: summary of the information of each session